 Challenges to the application of the Gingles prongs for identifying a violation of Section Two have been brought.
 The claim is that Section Two requires plaintiffs to show that a race-blind map could have been drawn (or perhaps even was likely to be drawn) to satisfy the first prong of the three-pronged Gingles test for a Section Two violation.
 The first prong requires a district that is reasonably compact containing a majority of the protected minority to be drawn.
 Just as the elimination of Section Five had consequences for the feasibility of partisan gerrymandering, the elimination of Section Two as it is presently implemented and its replacement by a requirement for entirely race-blind mapmaking would make partisan gerrymandering much easier.

-Beginning in the 2010 redistricting round and continuing throughout the decade we saw dramatic changes in which type of litigant was motivated to challenges redistricting plans under the Shaw standard that race could not be used as the preponderant motive in how (all or some) of the district lines were drawn in a plan.
+Beginning in the 2010 redistricting round and continuing throughout the decade we saw dramatic changes in which type of litigant was motivated to challenge redistricting plans under the Shaw standard that race could not be used as the preponderant motive in how (all or some) of the district lines were drawn in a plan.
 When the Shaw doctrine first came into play it was Whites, conservatives, and Republicans who brought Shaw suits; minorities, liberals, and Democrats opposed them.
 There have been major changes regarding the motivation for using a Shaw-based strategy to challenge a map.
 On the one hand there was a principled belief that the only legitimate kind of redistricting was race-neutral (if not race-blind).
 On the other hand, there was the strategic consideration that if a racial gerrymander was undone then the partisan gerrymander that it helped to effectuate would be mitigated even if not eliminated.
 When the Shaw decision came down, control of most southern legislatures was still in the hands of the Democrats, and so the partisan gerrymander that litigators sought to unravel was one favoring Democrats.
 But as time wore on, southern states came under Republican control and so the incentives to bring a Shaw-type lawsuit flipped.
 Now it is Democratic and minority interest groups who are most likely to file a Shaw-type lawsuit as Republicans redistrict in a way that packs minority voters into a handful of districts (which has the effect of a packing partisan gerrymandering benefiting Republicans) in proportions well beyond what is needed to provide the minority community a realistic opportunity to elect candidates of its choice.
 Thus, just as the end of Section Five preclearance affected the context within which districting occurs and changed the incentives/opportunities for partisan gerrymandering because race and partisanship are so closely intertwined, so too did the changes in partisan control of state legislatures affect the incentives to bring Shaw-type suits.